N. M. Perera: Mayor of Colombo

 In 1954, the LSSP won a string of local government elections which included nine Village Councils and three Urban Councils and the Colombo Municipal Council, where N. M. Perera was elected Mayor of Colombo, only non-United National Party-politician to win that office after 1945.
-He was Mayor for two years, before he was voted out of office on 28 February 1956 by the United National Party.
+He was Mayor for two years, before he was voted out of office on 28 February 1956 by the United National Party with the support of Ranasinghe Premadasa of the Ceylon Labour Party.

 Leader of the opposition (1956-1959)

 N. M. Perera contested the 1956 general elections, where the Sri Lanka Freedom Party of the Bandaranaike gained landslide victory over the United National Party which was reduced to eight seats in parliament.
 Once again N. M. Perera was elected leader of the opposition in parliament, a post he held until 1959.
-He was a strong opponent of the Official Language Act, and narrowly escaped death then a bomb was thrown on stage when he was addressing a crowd at the Old Town Hall.
+He was a strong opponent of the Official Language Act, and narrowly escaped death when a bomb was thrown on stage when he was addressing a crowd at the Old Town Hall.

 Split in the party

 He was re-elected in the 1960 March general election and the 1960 July general election from Yatiyantota and sat in the opposition.

-When LSSP was divided over possible government participation in early 1960s, Perera was the principal leader of the wing that wanted to enter into government with the Sri Lanka Freedom Party, which led to LSSP's expulsion from the Fourth International in 1964.
+When LSSP was divided over possible government participation in the early 1960s, Perera was the principal leader of the wing that wanted to enter into government with the Sri Lanka Freedom Party, which led to LSSP's expulsion from the Fourth International in 1964.

 Minister of Finance (1964)

-A short lived Coalition government was formed in 1964 known as the United Front and Perera was appointed Minister of Finance in it.
+A short lived coalition government was formed in 1964 known as the United Front and Perera was appointed Minister of Finance in it.
 He had to step down as minister when the United Front was defeated in the 1965 general elections and sat in the opposition having retained his seat in parliament.